lgangkai/userinfo-system/README.md

 CREATE DATABASE userinfo;
 # do same operations for mysql-slave node.
 ```
-To realize master/slave replication, we need to add configs to my.cnf file.
+To implement master/slave replication, we need to add configs to my.cnf file.
 ```shell
 docker cp mysql-master:/etc/my.cnf ./
 ```